 6. Once the chickpeas have cooked, drain them and place them in a food processor and blitz until they become a thick paste.

-7. While still running, add 310g tahini, 5 tablespoons of lemon juice, 5 cloves of garlic, and 1 1/2 teaspoons of salt until combined.
+7. While still running, add all the tahini, 5 tablespoons of lemon juice, 5 cloves of garlic, and 1 1/2 teaspoons of salt until combined.

 8. Add a tablespoon of iced water at a time, to loosen the hummus.
 Keep adding the water until it reaches the desired consistency, around 7-8 tablespoons.